PetitDevil/TimestampMenuBar/README.md

 # TimestampMenuBar
-Show timestamp window in fullscreen mode
+Show timestamp window in fullscreen mode on Mac